-Meteorological data for previous model applications in the Rotorua lakes have been obtained from the National Climate Data Base for the Rotorua Airport climate station c.
-50 m from the Lake Rotorua shoreline.
+Meteorological data for previous model applications in the Rotorua lakes were obtained from Rotorua Airport climate station, located about 50 m from the Lake Rotorua shoreline.
 Although Lake Tikitapu is approximately 8.5 km away from the Rotorua Airport, this station is the nearest that provides a continuous record of daily values for all required input variables.